 A. The best time to visit Louvre is on a weekday during the months between January and April.
 Visit during the early hours of a Monday or Thursday to avoid crowds.

-A. To ensure maximum safety during Covid-19, it is mandatory to reserve a time slot before entering the museum.
+A. It is mandatory to reserve a time slot before entering the museum.